Mount Kenya at glance, the history, namings, tribes alienation, best times for climbing from any of the trekking routes can be climbed year-round.

 The Kikuyu live on the southern and western sides of the mountain.
 Kikuyu are agriculturalists and make use of the highly fertile volcanic soil on the lower slopes.
 They believe that God, Ngai or Mwene Nyaga, lived on Mount Kenya when he came down from the sky.
 They believe that the mountain is Ngai’s throne on earth.
 The place where Gĩkũyũ, the father of the tribe, used to meet with God.

 Thus according to the Kikuyu records, Gĩkũyũ is the first person on Earth to ascend the mountain.
-‘Mwene Nyaga’ in Kikuyu language can also translate as the “Owner of Snow” where ‘Mwene‘ translates to ‘owner’, and ‘Nyaga’ to snow.
+‘Mwene Nyaga’ in the Kikuyu language can also translate as the “Owner of Snow” where ‘Mwene‘ translates to ‘owner’, and ‘Nyaga’ to snow.
 ‘Nyaga’ can also translate to ‘Ostrich’ or the crown.
 Kikuyu used to build their houses with doors facing the mountain.
 The Kikuyu name for Mount Kenya is Kĩrĩ Nyaga (Kirinyaga), which literally translates to ‘God’s Resting Place’ or ‘Where God Lives’, referring to Mwene Nyaga.

 The Embu people live to the southeast of Mount Kenya and believe that the mountain is God’s home (the Meru word for God is Ngai or Mwene Njeru).
-The mountain is sacred, and they build their houses with the doors facing towards it.
+The mountain is sacred, and they build their houses with the doors facing toward it.
 The Embu people are closely related to the Ameru and Mbeere people.
 The Mbeere and Akamba are the settlers of the southeast side of the mountain.

 The Ameru occupy the east and north slopes of the mountain.
 They are generally agriculturalists and also keep livestock.
 Therefore, they occupy what is among the most fertile land in Kenya.
 The Meru God Murungu was from the skies.
 Their name for Mt.
 Kenya is Kirimara, which means ‘mountain with white features‘.
 Mt.
 Kenya features a lot in the Ameru folklore and songs.